Doctors Note Logo

 Still Swollen?
 Why Your Body Traps Fluid: Medically Approved Bumex Steps

-There are several factors to consider; persistent swelling often reflects heart, liver, or kidney disease, medication effects, or hormonal shifts, and Bumex, a potent loop diuretic, can help when used correctly.
+Persistent swelling (edema) often signals an underlying issue such as heart, liver, or kidney disease, medication side effects, or hormonal changes.
+Bumex (bumetanide), a potent loop diuretic, can effectively reduce fluid buildup when used correctly under medical guidance.

 answer background